-We have lots of wood stoves on display at our showroom in Canterbury, often lit and burning all day, and there is always a member of staff on hand to offer expert advice.
-You can also ask for the surveyor to visit to quote for installation, and she will be able to run through your options on site and recommend a list of suitable stoves.
+We have a great variety of Wood/Multifuel Stoves on display at our showroom in Canterbury and there is always a member of staff on hand to offer expert advice.
+You can also ask for our Surveyor to visit to quote for installation, and she will be able to run through your options on site and recommend a list of suitable stoves.
 One of the most satisfying aspects of our job is helping to choose a wood stove that fits its surroundings perfectly!

-The primary consideration for most people will be aesthetics, after all your wood stove will become a piece of furniture.
+The primary consideration for most people will be aesthetics, after all your wood stove will become the focal point of your home.
 We have a great range of both traditional and contemporary stoves, and whatever the design, we look for stoves that will give you as generous a view of the fire as possible.

 However, one of the first decisions to be made should be the heat output needed for the room.
 Stoves are much more efficient than open fires and will provide a lot more heat to the room.
 Fitting a stove that is too big for the space will quickly make the room unbearably hot!
 To decide on the size of stove in terms of heat output you should measure the room in metres, multiply the length, width and height, and divide this by 14.
 You will then have the number of kWs needed to heat the room.